 Yanic Truesdale's dry, sardonic delivery here is A++.

 Books mentioned/books Rory is reading:

 At the festival, Rory picks up "Inherit the Wind" by Jerome Lawrence and Robert E. Lee and "Letters to a Young Poet" by Rainer Maria Rilke.
-The book Kurt haggles over is "Like Water for Chocolate" by Laura Esquivel.
+The book Kirk haggles over is "Like Water for Chocolate" by Laura Esquivel.
 Whenever Lorelai catches Jess coming out of Rory's room, he claims he just wanted to see if she had a copy of "Franny and Zooey" by J.D.
 Salinger.